-Figure 34 IP Setup
+Figure 30 IP Setup

-Table 12 IP Setup
+Table 11 IP Setup

 LABEL DESCRIPTION Domain Name Server DNS (Domain Name System) is for mapping a domain name to its corresponding IP address and vice versa.
 Enter a domain name server IP address in order to be able to use a domain name instead of an IP address.
-Default Management IP Address Configure the fields to set the default management IP address.
+Default Manag ement IP Address Configure the fields to set the default management IP address.
 DHCP Client Select this option if you have a DHCP server that can assign the switch an IP address and subnet mask, a default gateway IP address and a domain name server IP address.

-Table 12 IP Setup (continued)

-LABEL DESCRIPTION Static IP Address Select this option if you don't have a DHCP server or if you wish to assign static IP address information to the switch.
+Static IP Address Select this option if you don't have a DHCP server or if you wish to assign static IP address information to the switch.
 You need to fill in the following fields when you select this option.
 IP Address Enter the IP address of your switch in dotted decimal notation for example 192.168.1.1.
 IP Subnet Mask Enter the IP subnet mask of your switch in dotted decimal notation for example 255.255.25.0.

+Table 11 IP Setup (continued)

-Default Gateway Enter the IP address of the default outgoing gateway in dotted decimal notation, for example 192.168.1.254 VID Enter the VLAN identification number associated with the switch IP address.
+LABEL DESCRIPTION Default Gateway Enter the IP address of the default outgoing gateway in dotted decimal notation, for example 192.168.1.254 VID Enter the VLAN identification number associated with the switch IP address.
 This is the VLAN ID of the CPU and is used for management only.
 The default is "1".
 All ports, by default, are fixed members of this "management VLAN" in order to manage the device from any port.
 If a port is not a member of this VLAN, then users on that port cannot access the device.
 To access the switch make sure the port that you are connected to is a member of Management VLAN.
 Apply Click Apply to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields to your previous configuration.
-Management IP Addresses Configure the fields to set additional management IP address.
+Management Configure the fields to set additional management IP address.
 IP Address Enter the IP address for managing the switch by the members of the VLAN specified in the VID field below.
 IP Subnet Mask Enter the IP subnet mask in dotted decimal notation.
 For example, 255.255.255.0.
 VID Enter the VLAN identification number.
-Add Click Add to save your changes to the switch's run-time memory.
+Add Click Add to save the new rule to the switch.
+It then displays in the summary table at the bottom of the screen.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields to your previous configuration.
 Index This field displays the index number of an entry.
 IP Address This field displays the management IP address of the switch.
-IP Subnet Mask This field displays the subnet mask of the switch.
+IP Subnet Mask This field displays the subnet mask for the corresponding IP address.
 VID This field displays the VLAN identification number of the network.
-Default Gateway This field displays the default gateway of the switch.
+Default Gateway This field displays the IP address of default gateway.
 Delete Click Delete to remove the selected entry from the summary table.
 Cancel Click Cancel to clear the Delete check boxes.